masbicudo/oqueeh/batch/execute-multiple-commands-in-single-line.md

 ---
-title: Execute multiple command in a single line in Batch
+title: Execute multiple commands in a single line in Batch
 generated: true
 ---